-Reliance Upon the Holy Spirit (Week 1)
+Reliance Upon the Holy Spirit (Part 1 of 4)

 Recently we have seen a growing emphasis on the Spirit in the Body of Christ.
 I know that talking about the Spirit can make some of us uneasy for a variety of reasons.